-- Help to raise awareness of SEND issues at governors' meetings. - Monitor the quality and effectiveness of SEND and disability provision within the schools and update the governing body on this. - Work with Heads and SENDCo to determine the strategic development of the SEND policy and provision in the schools.
+- Help to raise awareness of SEND practice and provision with the board of Governors. - Work with Heads and SENDCo to raise awareness with the Board of the SEND policy and ensure there is the appropriate SEND provision in the schools.